parallaxinc/propgcc/gcc/gcc/config/propeller/propeller.md

 ;; set lock
 ;; this needs to be split into 2 insns, one to set the lock and the ;; second to update its state from the carry flag
-;; the lockset raw sets the carry flag to mean that the flag was set, ;; which will mean that the register is set to -1 (i.e. < 0)
+;; the lockset raw sets the carry flag to mean that the locknew failed, ;; which will mean that the register is to be set to -1 (i.e. < 0)

 (define_insn "*lockset_raw"
   [ (set (reg:CC_C CC_REG)